GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Verifiable_Paper_Server.md

 ## Overview

-The Verifiable Paper Server is a secure database that associates and authenticates physical election artifact paper reciepts with SHIELD dielets embedded in them against cryptographically committed digital interpretations of marked paper ballots.
+The Verifiable Paper Server is a secure, publicly-accessible server that associates and authenticates physical election artifact paper reciepts with SHIELD dielets embedded in them against cryptographically committed digital interpretations of marked paper ballots.
 These links are be used to prove that voters' selections were correctly interpreted and committed to by the machine in the explicit and sole opinion of each voter in question.

 While in operation at a *Polling Place*, the VPS records in an append-only fashion associations between cryptographic commitments